Sienci-Labs/Resources/cnc-fun/the-basics/cnc-workholding.md

 featured_image: _images/post-image.jpg
 ---

 One important thing to learn is how to properly secure material down to the bed of the machine.
-Rigidly securing material to the machine bed is crucial when setting up to cut, as you don't want anything moving, sliding or crashing during your cut.

 Some clamping methods are strong but get in the way, while others keep a low profile but aren't quite as strong.
 Play around with these methods to see which ones you can use individually or in combination for your ideal setup.

-The ultimate goals are to safely hold your piece in place, and help you make more stuff, in less time.
-Click one of these shortcut buttons if you want to examine what options are available for your table, see workholding options by project or simply see a list of workholding options.

 If you’re just starting out with building your machine and are unsure of the types of workholding/clamping setups you might need, it can be daunting making the first decision for how you’d like to set up your table/wasteboard.
 The good news is that it doesn't have to be complicated at all!
 We’ll go through each of the common types of table/wasteboard setups below.